AbhishekGhosh/WordPress-HP-Cloud-CDN-Plugin/README.md

 USE a TAGGED Version to install inside WordPress Plugin.

+THIS IS, FACTUALLY A SHORTCUT TO HARDWORK.
+We do not need the OpenStack PHP library.

 This is an Alpha release.
 This is release bears no credit as it is for testing vulnerabilities.
 All credits will be given.
 This does not uses the PHP library.